nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * To change the password of SFTP client, the OS user password is to be changed
 * User passwords of the OS are being transmitted over the network

+## Advantages of using private key based authentication in SFTP
+* This type of authentication is more robust and secure
+* SFTP client n

 ## Setup private key based authentication in windows
 ### Step 1 - Create a public and private key pair in the